Quantum and Classical Computation

-CAPP (Calculus, Algorithm, Programs and Proofs) is a team of the LIG (Laboratoire d’Informatique de Grenoble) devoted to theoretical computer science.
+CAPP (Calculi, Algorithms, Programs and Proofs) is a team of the LIG (Laboratoire d’Informatique de Grenoble) devoted to theoretical computer science.
 Our research topics belong to the domains of automated reasoning, quantum computing, and the theoretical foundations of programming languages.

 The CAPP team carries out research in theoretical computer science, especially in the fields of rewriting, logic, automated reasoning, and quantum computing.
 We devise formalisms, algorithms, and tools for the specification, design, analysis, and certification of complex computing systems.